adp11/cs181-f22-student/weekly/week_02.md

 Tuesday: Review/learn about dictionaries and build dictionary-of-list representations of data.

-Wednesday: Learn about functions as objects, lambda functions, and ilst comprehensions.
+Wednesday: Learn about functions as objects, lambda functions, and list comprehensions.

 Friday: Optional review Q&A over zoom.